You were told to think outside the box, but nobody handed you the tools

 Conclusion

-Creative thinking techniques don’t require you to become a different person – just to practice seeing problems differently, starting with five minutes a day.
+Creative thinking techniques don’t require you to become a different person, just to practice seeing problems differently, starting with five minutes a day.
 The research is clear: structured exercises improve ideation, flexibility, and non-obvious solution generation [1][2][3].
-The Cognitive Shift Ladder gives you a framework for progressing from basic perception shifts to integrated creative problem solving.
+The Cognitive Shift Ladder gives you a framework for progressing from basic perception shifts to integrated creative problem solving, and the Goals and Progress workbook gives you a place to apply it to the goals you actually care about.
 Analytical thinkers often take to these techniques faster than they expect, since the exercises reward precision as much as imagination.

 The paradox of creative thinking is that the most original ideas come from the most disciplined practice.
 For a broader view of how creative thinking fits into learning and personal development, explore our creativity and learning strategies guide.